BUButtercup/nile-clark-portfolio/README.md

 # Nile Clark, Professional Portfolio

 This is my React Portfolio.
 It has been deployed to Heroku for the moment, and will soon be deployed to my own domain name.
-It contains A short about me section, exemplars of my work to date, a "Contact Me" form (currently it is not sending email), and a downloadable version of my resume.
+It contains A short about me section, exemplars of my work to date, a page sharing different ways to connect with me, and a downloadable version of my resume.

-In the very near future, I will be getting the email function up and running for my "Contact Me" form, and deploying to my own domain name.
+In the very near future, I will be deploying to my own domain name.

 ## Table of Contents
 * [Installation](#installation)